-- 14. The estimate of Retained Business Rates shown above for 2018/19 is derived from an assessment of the Council's share of the business rates collected (£7.064m).
-This is lower than the Government's assessment of the Council's share of business rates income (£7.176m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 15.
-As the table above indicates, it is currently estimated that the Council's funding, on a like for like basis, will fall from £6.161m in 2017/18 to £5.651m in 2018/19, a reduction of 8.3% with further reductions projected each year of the medium-term plan period. - 16.
+- 15. The estimate of Retained Business Rates shown above for 2018/19 is derived from an assessment of the Council's share of the business rates collected (£7.064m).
+This is lower than the Government's assessment of the Council's share of business rates income (£7.174m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 16.
+As the table above indicates, it is currently estimated that the Council's funding, on a like for like basis, will fall from £6.161m in 2017/18 to £5.651m in 2018/19, a reduction of 8.3% with further reductions projected each year of the medium-term plan period. - 17.
 It is only possible to estimate the funding at this stage.
-Whilst revenue support grant for 2018/19 is guaranteed, the estimate of retained business rates is not; this is dependent on the amount of business rates income in the year.

-17. This is affected both by changes in the amount of business rates payable, itself subject to outstanding appeals and changes to the rating list (as new properties are built; existing properties demolished) along with the Council's collection of rates.
+Whilst revenue support grant for 2018/19 is guaranteed, the estimate of retained business rates is not; this is dependent on the amount of business rates income for the year.
+This is affected both by changes in the amount of business rates payable, itself subject to outstanding appeals and changes to the rating list (as new properties are built; existing properties demolished) along with the Council's collection of rates.
 There is, therefore, a degree of volatility in the estimate of retained business rates.
-Under the accounting arrangements applicable to business rates any in-year volatility during 2018/19 will impact on the budgeted income for subsequent years.
+Under the accounting arrangements applicable to business rates any in-year volatility during 2018/19 will impact on the budgeted income for subsequent years. - 18.
+At the time of writing this report, the Government had not published details of the final local government finance settlement for 2018/19 and hence the estimates of funding shown above are not yet confirmed and could change.
+Details of the final settlement are expected in early February and if this is the case a verbal update will be provided at the meeting.